Alexander Hare: Batavia and Bencoolen

 Hare left the colony two years before the Dutch takeover, moving to his estates at Pangielpingan and Kampong Mangis, near Batavia on the island of Java.
 He tried to resume trading with Malacca, but was harassed by the Dutch authorities who detained and seized several of his ships in 1817 and 1818.
 His movements were also restricted.
 Finally, in March 1819, he was banned from residing in the colony, although he was given a number of months in which to wrap up his affairs.
 He transferred the estates on Java to his son, also named Alexander, and in December embarked on a series of trips, first to the island of Lombok, to meet his brother John and transfer to a larger ship, and then to the EIC fort at Bencoolen (modern day Bengkulu) on the island of Sumatra.
-His plan was to settle at Cape Town, South Africa while the ship continued onward to England, but to do so it needed to be registered.
-Here he ran into difficulties because, like many other wealthy Europeans in the East Indies at the time, he had adopted the local custom of acquiring slaves and concubines.
+His plan was to settle at Cape Town, Cape Colony while the ship continued onward to England, but to do so it needed to be registered.
+Here he ran into difficulties because, like many other wealthy Europeans in the East Indies at the time, he had acquired slaves and concubines.
 In Hare's case this amounted to sixty adults and thirty children.
-The magistrate at Bencoolen freed these people although they were persuaded to stay with Hare.
+The magistrate at Bencoolen freed these people, although Hare persuaded them to stay with him.

 Cape Town, South Africa

 Arriving at Cape Town at the end of June he bought a farm outside of the town and settled down to a more sedentary life.
 However, the fact that he lived with a large number of concubines appears to have dampened his popularity within colonial society and may have been in large part responsible for his next move.
 In 1826 he landed on Pulo Selma, one of the uninhabited Cocos-Keeling Islands, where he proceeded to build a settlement.
 Later he moved to Pulo Beras and also established small outposts on many of the other islands.
 It appears that his long-term goal at this point was not a permanent residency, but rather a short-term base from which he could negotiate a return to his estates on Java.
 Unfortunately, it was a task harder than he first thought and in the meantime his former employee, John Clunies Ross, developed his own designs on the Islands, wanting to build them up as a way-station to the Indies, an idea inimical to Hare's notion of a good life.
 A state of conflict developed, resolving only when Hare abandoned his settlement in early 1831.
 It is likely that this final move in Hare's life was precipitated by dissolving of his family business interests in London—his source of funds dried up.
-It also meant that he could not take most of his followers and concubines, these individuals came under the control of Ross.
+It also meant that he could not take most of his followers and concubines, these individuals came under the control of Clunies-Ross.
 Hare sailed to Bencoolen where he established his residence, but died in November 1834.